Top 10 ASMR Microphones

 Autonomous sensory meridian response (ASMR) is a term used for an experience characterized by a static-like or tingling sensation on the skin that typically begins on the scalp and moves down the back of the neck and upper spine.
 It has been compared with auditory-tactile synesthesia.
 ASMR signifies the subjective experience of “low-grade euphoria” characterized by “a combination of positive feelings and a distinct static-like tingling sensation on the skin”.
 It is most commonly triggered by specific acoustic or visual stimuli, and less commonly by intentional attention control.

 People now use ASMR in a plethora of ways with dozens of videos and recordings being uploaded to YouTube and social media daily.
 The artists usually put the viewer at ease by role playing, unboxing or just simply speaking.
-If you’re interested in making ASMR content yourself, these are the top 10 microphones for ASMR.
+If you’re interested in making ASMR content yourself, these are our top 10 pick for best ASMR Microphone.

 - Handy H2n – $159